SNAP (Food Stamp) Enrollment

 Why does SNAP (Food Stamp) Enrollment matter for financial distress?

-SNAP (Food Stamp) Enrollment is one of the indicators tracked by the American Distress Index (ADI), which measures five dimensions of U.S. household financial distress: Buffer Depletion, Debt Stress, Financial Conditions, Cost Pressure, and Labor Market disruption.
+SNAP (Food Stamp) Enrollment is one of the indicators tracked by the American Distress Index (ADI), which measures five dimensions of U.S. household financial distress: Delinquency, Default & Legal, Debt Burden, Labor, and Safety Net & Buffer.
 Changes in this indicator contribute to the overall distress picture.

 Where does the SNAP (Food Stamp) Enrollment data come from?